Aman1337g/Cpp-notes-and-codes/README.md

 ## 2.3.
 C++ Manipulators

-In C++ programming, language manipulators are **used in the formatting of output**.
+In C++ programming language, manipulators are **used in the formatting of output**.
 These are helpful in modifying the input and the output stream.
 They make use of the insertion and extraction operators to modify the output.<br>
 Here’s a list of a few manipulators:

 |Manipulators|Description|